 For some experimental work I’ve been talking about with Nicholas Taylor (his idea, which he or I will write about later if it pans out) I’ve gotten interested in programmatic ways of seeing when a URL is available in a web archive.
 Of course there is the Internet Archive’s collection; but what isn’t as widely known perhaps is that web archiving is going on around the world at a smaller scale, often using similar software, and often under the auspices of the International Internet Preservation Consortium.

-Nicholas pointed me at some Memento is some machinery, or a REST API for deterimining when a given URL is available in a Web Archive–which is pretty useful.
+Nicholas pointed me at some work around Memento, which provides a proxy-like API in front of some web archives.
+If you aren’t already familiar with it, Memento is some machinery, or a REST API for deterimining when a given URL is available in a Web Archive–which is pretty useful.
 Of course, like many standardization efforts it relies on people actually implementing it.
-For Web Architecture folks, the core idea in Memento is pretty simple; but I think its core simplicity may be obscured from software developers who need to fully digest the spec in order to say they”do" Memento.
+For Web Architecture folks, the core idea in Memento is pretty simple; but I think its core simplicity may be obscured from software developers who need to fully digest the spec in order to say they “do” Memento.

 Meanwhile a lot of web archives have used the Wayback Machine from the Internet Archive to provide a human interface to the archived web content.
 While looking at the memento-server code I was surprised to learn that the Wayback can also return structured data about what URLs have been archived.
 For example, you can see what content the Internet Archive has for the New York Times homepage by visiting: